If by degrowth…

 then certainly I am against it.

-It's upsetting how proponents and detractors of a term can entirely lose sight of what the other side means by it.
+It's upsetting how proponents and detractors of a term can so easily lose sight of what the other side means by it.
+It almost feels like the social environment optimizes for short, insufficiently constraining terms where the semantic gap can be maximized.
+Do disagreements propagate discussion of a less specific term and popularize it?

 We'll return to our irregularly scheduled technical posting shortly.
 Be well, everyone.